Harpo Marx: On stage

 Harpo learned how to hold the harp by emulating a harp-playing angel in a picture he saw in a five-and-dime.
 No one in town knew how to play the harp, so Harpo tuned it as best he could, starting with one basic note and tuning it from there.
 He began learning to play the instrument without lessons.
 Three years later, he found out he had tuned it incorrectly, but that his method placed much less tension on the strings.
 Despite Harpo's musical talent, he never learned to read or write music.
 Although he paid top musicians handsome fees to teach him "proper" harp-playing technique, he maintained his unique style his entire life (his "teachers," fascinated by his technique, spent their sessions watching and listening as Marx performed).
 The major exception was Mildred Dilling, the professional harpist who finally taught Harpo proper harp technique and collaborated with him regularly when he had difficulty composing.
-Upon his death in 1964, one of Harpo's harps was donated to the State of Israel, and eventually found a home in an Israeli orchestra.
+Upon his death in 1964, one of Harpo's harps was donated to the state of Israel, and eventually found a home in an Israeli orchestra.

 Chico found Harpo some of his first jobs.
 He and Chico were co-workers, playing piano to accompany silent films.
 Unlike Chico, Harpo could play only two songs on the piano, "Waltz Me Around Again, Willie" and "Love Me and the World Is Mine", but he adapted this small repertoire in different tempos to suit the action on the screen.
 He was also seen playing a portion of Rachmaninoff's "Prelude in C# minor" in A Day at the Races, and played piano in A Night at the Opera.
 Ultimately, he relinquished the piano to Chico in favor of his trademark harp, upon which he performed Nacio Herb Brown's 1935 song "Alone", which was sung in the film by Kitty Carlisle and Allan Jones.

 Harpo had changed his name from "Adolph", a name he disliked (as a child, he was routinely called "Ahdie" instead), to "Arthur" by 1911.
 The similarity to the name of prominent Chicago show business attorney Adolph Marks may have further encouraged the change.
-Urban legends stating that the name change came about during World War I due to anti-German sentiment in the US, or during World War II because of the stigma that Adolf Hitler imposed on the name, are groundless.
+Urban legends incorrectly said that the name change came about during World War I due to anti-German sentiment in the US, or during World War II because of the stigma that Adolf Hitler imposed on the name.